SoCreate/service-fabric-pub-sub/CONTRIBUTIING.md

-# Contributing to Playground for Angular
+# Contributing to Service Fabric Pub Sub

  - [Issues and Bugs](#issue)
  - [Request/Add a Feature](#feature)